epam/edp-install/docs/operator-guide/install-via-civo.md

   !![Add EDP](../assets/operator-guide/civo-add-edp.png "Add EDP")

-3. Wait till the EDP app will appear in the **Installed applications** list:
+3. Wait till the EDP app appears in the **Installed applications** list:

   !![EDP installed](../assets/operator-guide/civo-edp-installed.png "EDP installed")

-4. Wait till all the pods will be up and running.
+4. Wait till all the pods are up and running.
 Use the `kubectl get pods` command to check the status of the pods:

       kubectl get pods -n edp